electronics-club/GitHub-Guide/readme.md

 ## Live Demo

-You can access the live demo of this guide by visiting the following link: [GitHub Guide](https://electronics-club.github.io/GitHub-Guide/)
+You can access the live demo of this guide by visiting the following link: [https://electronics-club.github.io/GitHub-Guide](https://electronics-club.github.io/GitHub-Guide/)

 ## Contents